cbillingham/roo/README.md

 ### Scoping

 Roo uses lexical scoping.
-All variables are bound to the local scope, unless the keyword __**global**__ keyword is used.
+Variable declarations are bound to the local scope, unless the keyword __**global**__ keyword is used.
-Variables in lower scopes shadow those in higher scopes.
+Variables declared in lower scopes shadow those in higher scopes with the same name.

 ```
 x = 4                   #local